Advice to pivot into AI Safety is likely miscalibrated

 The private equilibrium condition simplifies to: \(\mathrm{MV}_K = \frac{c\rho}{r}\).
 The social optimum condition remains: \(\mathrm{MV}_K = \gamma\).

-Since \(\mathrm{MV}_K\) is decreasing in \(K\), \(K_{eq} > K^*\) (Over-Entry) occurs if the private threshold is lower than the social threshold: \[ \frac{c\rho}{r} < \gamma. \] This happens when the private cost hurdle per attempt is lower than the social cost rate of failure.
-As the main text shows using Alice’s parameters (0.69k vs 18k), the inequality often holds strongly, indicating a structural tendency toward over-entry even when agents use sophisticated counterfactual reasoning.
+Since \(\mathrm{MV}_K\) is decreasing in \(K\), we get \(K_{eq} > K^*\) (over-entry) when the private threshold is lower than the social threshold: \[ \frac{c\rho}{r} < \gamma. \] This happens when the private cost per attempt is lower than the social cost of failure.
+As the main text shows, with Alice’s parameters (0.69k vs 18k), this inequality often holds strongly, indicating a structural tendency toward over-entry even when agents use sophisticated counterfactual reasoning.